SmartsquareGmbH/squit/README.md

 preProcessors = ["com.example.MyPreProcessor"]
 ```

+### Pre- and Post-runners

+Similar to [#pre--and-post-processing], it is possible to specify implementations or scripts, which can run arbitrary
+code before and after each request.
+The setup is analogous to pre- and post-processors.
+See [#configuration] for the
+different options to enable them in your `test.conf`.

 ### Tagging

 Tags allow to run only a subset of your tests to save time and resources if needed.